 Staff is supportive of the proposed conceptual designs.
-Therefore, Staff recommends that the Urban Design Committee recommend the Planning Commission approve the conceptual design with the following conditions for final review:
+Therefore, the Urban Design Committee recommends the Planning Commission approve the conceptual design with the following conditions for final review:

 - Provide plans for the project indicating site characteristics which include: building footprints, parking areas, pedestrian routes, recreation areas, open areas and areas of future expansion. - Provide a landscaping plan that includes a complete plant schedule, the precise location of all plant materials, and a landscape maintenance analysis.
 The plant schedule must show number, size and type of each planting proposed.
 If existing trees are to be removed, their size, type and location must be noted on the landscape plan. - Provide the location of all lighting units, including wall-mounted, site and parking lot lighting.
 Other site details, such as benches, trash containers and special paving materials, should also be located.
-Include specification sheets for each item. - Provide samples of all proposed exterior materials such as sidewalk and multiuse path materials, if samples cannot be provided, photos or specification sheets will suffice - Demonstrate there was consideration for street tree enhancing technology (i.e. silva cell, structure soils, etc.) and why they may or may not be included in the project - Provide locations for the installation of shade trees and tree lawns when space allows - Maintain existing sidewalks/paths along sections of Venable and 18th Streets that are segmented by the new roundabouts to allow for enhanced permeability until future development takes place or until the land becomes privatized
+Include specification sheets for each item. - Provide samples of all proposed exterior materials such as sidewalk and multiuse path materials, if samples cannot be provided, photos or specification sheets will suffice - Demonstrate there was consideration for street tree enhancing technology (i.e. silva cell, structure soils, etc.) and why they may or may not be included in the project - Provide locations for the installation of shade trees and tree lawns when space allows - Maintain existing sidewalks/paths along sections of Venable and 18th Streets that are segmented by the new roundabouts to allow for enhanced permeability until future development takes place or until the land becomes privatized - Provide a study on the purpose and design of the residual land created by the roundabouts